 Now, you might be wondering why it is important to humanize my business.

 The short answer is to develop employer branding.
 In detail, employer branding and employee advocacy go hand in hand.
 Employee advocacy is about enabling your employees to be your brand torchbearer.
-In other words, your brand can leverage from employee advocacy.
+In other words, your brand can leverage employee advocacy.
 Make your content (articles, infographics, and videos) accessible to your employees to share it on their social media profiles.
 This is one way to achieve employer branding.

-In addition, highlighting real people from your business will help your audience put a face on your business.
+Also, highlighting real people from your business will help your audience put a face on your business.
 It is also a chance for employer branding.
 The higher your employee advocacy is, the better your employer branding will be, and it goes vise-versa.

 4. Hire The Right Person.